Setting up Microsoft Authenticator - Multi-Factor Authentication (MFA)

 Requesting IT Equipment

 With the increasing use of online services it has never been more important to know how to stay safe online.
-Unfortunately, universities are increasingly targeted by cyber-criminals, and staff and students are also in the firing line.
-You need to understand the risks of ‘phishing’ and what type of scams you are likely to see.
-To find out about the ways to stay online visit Staying Cyber Secure
+As recent news reports highlight, cybercriminals are becoming increasingly relentless in their tactics.
+To understand the risks of ‘phishing’ and what type of scams you are likely to see, visit our IT Security pages on the portal